gabopotestades/pybdm/docs/roadmap.rst

 * Perturbation experiment for growing/shrinking systems
 * Implement Bayesian framework for approximating probability of a stochastic generating source
-* Add a partition algorithm with the periodic boundary condition
 * Use integer-based conding of dataset blocks
   (to lower memory-footprint).
 This will be done only if it will be possible to use integer coding without significantly negative impact on the performance.